jeffersonly/mern-authentication-boilerplate/README.md

 - CLOUD_NAME, CLOUD_API_KEY, CLOUD_API_SECRET
     - To get these, you need to create a cloudinary account (we use this to store avatar/profile images)
     - Once logged into cloudinary, go to account details which can be found on [this page](https://cloudinary.com/console/)
+- GOOGLE_SECRET, FACEBOOK_SECRET
+    - Token secrets used for generating the JWT for auth.
+It's recommended to use a seperate randomized password for each of these secrets.
+    - This site is recommended: [Secure Password Generator](https://passwordsgenerator.net/)

 ## mongodb